 All these metabolic disorders, triggered by the vitamin D deficiency, lead to a significant increase of bone resorption and, consequently, to a decrease of BMD.

 Our experience with 267 patients sustaining a hip fracture, with a mean age of 80.3 years, proved that 67% of them had vitamin D serum levels below 25 ng/mL at the time of admission.
 These results assert the high frequency of this deficiency in men with osteoporosis.

-].
+Poor calcium intake: The correct daily calcium intake is essential for bone metabolism.
 An intake below the recommended 1.200 mgrs per day is quite usual in the population over 65 years of age.
 This is directly linked with a low mineral bone density.
 If, as usual, it is also associated with low vitamin D serum levels, the negative consequences for the mineral metabolism and the health of the individuals are even greater.